ropenscilabs/statistical-software/README.md

 It ought to be particularly emphasised that unit testing is very generally considered an activity conducted by developers and relevant to developers (only).
-Testing of software minimally requires *Integration Testing* in addition to, and beyond, Unit Testing.
+It seems regrettably necessary to note that this practice gained its nomenclature to indicate nothing more than testing software at the *smallest possible scale* of “fundamental” units, regardless of any inter-dependence between those units.
+The testing of such inter-dependence between units is accordingly referred to as “integration testing”, while testing of explicit functions within a piece of code is referred to “functional testing.”
+These categories can of course not generally be clearly defined, but the distinction between lowest level “unit testing” and any form of higher level (functional or integration) testing is nevertheless useful.
 The structure of R packages makes for a particularly clear distinction between these two:

 1. Unit Testing tests all functions and functionality *internal* to a package
 2. Integration Testing tests all *exported* functions of a package—and only those functions.

-That consideration alone highlights the importance of explicitly determining whether tests of and within an R package should best focus on testing *exported* functions (only), or whether they should focus on testing internal (non-exported) functions?
+(Along with a potential corollary that “functional testing” is, or is agreed to be, largely meaningless for R packages.)
+Those consideration alone highlight the importance of explicitly determining whether tests of and within an R package should best focus on testing *exported* functions (only), or whether they should focus on testing internal (non-exported) functions?

 There are many other taxonomies and types of tests, with most texts on the subject emphasising the importance of explicitly developing a schema